Tokunbo-nasir/CS50P-final-project/CS50-P/README.md

 3b) A while loop & try/except block is used for error handling of the input

-3c) The first question is "Do you want to search all cars with no specifications?
+3c) The first question is "Do you want to specify the type of car you want?
 (Yes or No)"

-    Answering yes will return a basic url for the autotrader search website without any specifications
+    Answering no will return a generic URL without any specifications for the autotrader search website with the widest range of specifications.

-    Answering no will prompt the user to answer multiple questions based on the type of car they are looking for, all the user inputs are assigned to  variables.
+    Answering yes will prompt the user to answer multiple questions based on the type of car they are looking for, All the user inputs are assigned to  variables, this way the user can narrow down their results.

     "What is the minimum year? e.g (2023): "
     "What is the maximum milage ? e.g (100000): "